 Local drone racing meetups and communities are present on Meetups.com and Reddit.

 Local meetups are handy as they let you do virtually anything with your drone.
-This also gives you an opportunity to learn more about modding from the fellow dronies.
+This also gives you an opportunity to learn more about modding from fellow drones.
 But that is not true for everyone, right?

 Indoor versus outdoor